menu

 Overview

 Hopedale is a somewhat small town located in the state of Massachusetts.
-With a population of 6,008 people and just one neighborhood, Hopedale is the 235th largest community in Massachusetts.
-Hopedale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 6,028 people and just one neighborhood, Hopedale is the 235th largest community in Massachusetts.
+Much of the housing stock in Hopedale was built prior to World War II, making it one of the older and more historic towns in the country.

 Housing costs in Hopedale are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.